-Farmers' markets
+Farmers' markets and produce sales

-Farmers' markets are where farmers sell their produce directly to the consumers.
-They serve not just as a place for farmers to get the best price and consumers to get the best products, but as venues for producers and consumers of food to come together, forge relationships, and exchange ideas.

-For more information visit the Victorian Farmers' Market website: www.vicfarmersmarket.org.au
+Farmers' markets and produce sales are where farmers and local food producers sell their produce directly to consumers.
+They serve not just as a place for farmers and producers to get the best price and consumers to get the best products, but as venues for producers and consumers of food to come together, forge relationships and exchange ideas.
+For more information, visit the Victorian Farmers' Market website: www.vicfarmersmarket.org.au